qhengncsu/TuckerL2E/README.md

 1. For Windows users, please install "MATLAB Support for MinGW-w64 C/C++ Compiler" using the Add-on Explorer within Matlab.
 2. For Mac users, please ensure Xcode is installed and functional.
-3. For Linux users, (in our experience) the binary files provided are typically directly usable and you can skip compilation.
-But if that is not the case, go to 4.
+3. For Linux users, our experience has been that the binary files provided are typically directly usable and you can skip compilation.
+But if that is not the case, make sure GCC compiler is installed (most linux distributions have GCC pre-installed) and go to step 4.
 4. Navigate to "[folder name]/TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "[folder name]/TuckerL2E/L-BFGS-B-C/Matlab").

 ## Example Scripts